 Ethnic villages, cultural icons of Ba Be Lake

 Known to be a green lung of great importance in North Vietnam, Ba Be National Park is a haven of peace where it is good to enjoy a memorable excursion in the wilderness of Bac Kan province.
-Due to the great biodiversity offered by Ba Be Lake and other sites of interest in the surroundings, the discovery of its population allows us to approach cultural icons as varied as remarkable.
+Due to the great biodiversity offered by Ba Be Lake and other sites of interest in the surroundings, the discovery of its population allows us to approach cultural icons in their varied and remarkable states.

 Among more than three thousand inhabitants representing five ethnic groups, the Tay, the majority, were the first to settle there, more than 2000 years ago.
 The presence of the Nung and Dao tribes originated from installations around 1000 years ago, while that of the Kinh and Hmong was more recent.

 The ethnic groups living in the vicinity of Ba Be National Park are grouped into thirteen villages, some of which are home to a single minority.
 If the Tay live further down the springs and streams or at the foot of the mountains, the Dao choose the mountainside to build their home.
 Known for natural isolation, the Hmong shelter is often set up at high altitude.

 The Tay and Nung ethnic groups around Ba Be Lake